nrwl/nx/docs/shared/plugins/intro.md

 {% /cards %}

-## Use Nx as Your Framework CLI
+## Advanced Plugins

-Framework authors can build a CLI tool for their users on top of Nx.
-With Nx 16, framework authors can now provide a seamless initial experience by authoring a `create-my-framework` package that will automatically create a new repository configured for your framework.
+You can also hook into the way Nx works and modify it to suit your needs

 {% cards cols="3" %}

-{% card title="Scaffold a New Workspace" description="Set up your framework in a new repo" url="/plugins/recipes/create-preset" /%}
+{% card title="Scaffold a New Workspace" description="Set up a new repo" url="/plugins/recipes/create-preset" /%}
 {% card title="Project Inference Plugins" description="Modify how Nx identifies projects" url="/plugins/recipes/project-inference-plugins" /%}
 {% card title="Project Graph Plugins" description="Modify the Nx graph" url="/plugins/recipes/project-graph-plugins" /%}